davidnkyle/wind_profile_generation/README.md

 # Wind Profile Generation

-See this app in action on GCP: link here.
+See this app in action on GCP: [Wind Data Modeling App](https://wind-profile-generation-sx5r563bta-uc.a.run.app/).

 The app simulates wind speed data based on the characteristics of ERA5 data from anywhere in the US.